keludso/QDotP/README.md

-# kdotP
 # kdotP: FEM k·p / Poisson Solver for Quantum Dot Heterostructures

+## 1. Introduction

-`kdotP` is a Python package for solving electrostatics and multiband k·p Hamiltonians in semiconductor quantum-dot heterostructures.
+`kdotP` is a Python-based finite-element simulation package for semiconductor quantum-dot heterostructures.
+The package is designed to solve the electrostatic potential of realistic gate-defined devices and use this potential as an input to multiband k·p Hamiltonian calculations.
-The code is designed around a `Device` object that reads a Gmsh mesh, assigns materials to physical regions, solves the nonlinear Poisson equation, extracts a submesh for the active quantum-dot region, and solves 4-band, 6-band, or 8-band Luttinger/Kane Hamiltonians.

-This README describes the main workflow, the purpose of each function/class used in the example script, and common help/troubleshooting notes.
+The main workflow begins with a Gmsh-generated device mesh.
+The mesh is read into a `Device` object, where physical regions are assigned material properties such as Ge, SiGe, or Al₂O₃.
+The nonlinear Poisson equation is then solved on the full device geometry using gate voltage boundary conditions.
+After the electrostatic potential is obtained, the active quantum-dot region is extracted as a submesh.
+The electrostatic potential is mapped onto this submesh and used in the 4-band, 6-band, or 8-band k·p Hamiltonian solver.

+This package is intended for research-level simulations of Ge/SiGe and related strained semiconductor quantum-dot systems.
+It can be used to study electrostatic confinement, strain effects, magnetic-field dependence, heavy-hole/light-hole mixing, eigenenergies, and quantum-dot probability densities.

 ---

-## 1. Main Features

-- Read `.msh2` device meshes generated from Gmsh.
-- Assign semiconductor and dielectric materials by physical region name.
-- Solve the nonlinear Poisson equation with gate voltage boundary conditions.
-- Extract active quantum-dot submeshes from the full electrostatic device.
-- Map electrostatic potential from the full mesh to a submesh.
-- Solve 4-band, 6-band, or 8-band k·p Hamiltonians.
-- Include strain tensors region-by-region.
-- Include external magnetic fields.
-- Save eigenstate probability densities to `.vtu` files for visualization in ParaView or PyVista.
-- Save log output to a text file using `savedat`.

----

 ## 2. Requirements

-The code assumes a scientific Python environment with FEM and eigenvalue solver support.
+The code requires a scientific Python environment with finite-element and eigenvalue solver support.

 Typical requirements are: